sb53systems/G-Code-Flow-Temperature-Controller/README.md

 I think the Filament absorbs energy gradually in the hotend, and that it must be extruded with an ideal final temperature.
 The operation of this Script consists of varying the temperature according to the average flow rate that can be achieved during printing time, then limit the speed in the G-Code to reach the recommended flow rate for the temperature reached.

-I know this concept is not perfect or the only solution, it's not going to prove that the earth is flat, but just means that 3D Printing could be less complex than it looks!
+I know this concept seems crazy and not perfect, it's not going to prove that the earth is flat, but just means that 3D Printing could be less complex than it looks!
-I don't know if this will work on your 3D Printer or Filament, anyway with my printer setup I can print any object with the same slicer settings and have the best speed/quality optimization, even with an old 3D printer running Klipper and good cheap filament.
+I don't know if this will work with you, anyway with my printer setup I can print any object with the same slicer settings and have the best speed/quality optimization, even with an old 3D printer running Klipper and good cheap filament.

 ![IMG20240927152206](https://github.com/user-attachments/assets/5de13b9c-2930-4809-b027-79e65188029b)